Osteoarthritis, the most common form of arthritis, is also called degenerative joint disease or "wear and tear" arthritis.

 to six shots a year can be given without any dangerous side

-- Ice Treatments: Ice packs on the knee (for 15
+- Ice Treatments: Ice packs on the knee (three

 - Diet: There is no evidence that any specific